IdealisticAI/Documentation/README.md

 > description

 ## Physical Addresses
-##### Physical addresses record the locations of the company, positions, or employees.
+##### Physical addresses record the locations of the company, positions or employees.
 ### Adding to the company's physical addresses
 > description
 ### Removing from the company's physical addresses